-1.1 According to article 3.2 of the CPD and Clause 1.2.1 of the IDs, a classification of product performance has been identified as the means of expressing the range of requirement levels of the works in respect of reaction to fire and of resistance to fire.
+1.1 According to article 3.2 of the Directive 89/106/EEC and Clause 1.2.1 of the IDs, a classification of product performance has been identified as the means of expressing the range of requirement levels of the works in respect of reaction to fire.

-Regarding reaction to fire, EOTA is requested to follow the Commission Decision 94/611/EC [O.J.
-L 241 of September 1994] and make reference to the standard(s) to be prepared under Commission mandate to CEN/CENELEC "Horizontal complement to the mandates in respect of reaction to fire" in dealing with reaction to fire in the specific Guideline for European technical approvals to be developed under this mandate.
+Regarding reaction to fire, EOTA are requested to follow the Commission Decision 94/611/EC [O.J.
+L 241 of September 1994] and make reference to the standard(s) to be prepared under Commission mandate to CEN/CENELEC "Horizontal complement to the mandates in respect of reaction to fire" in dealing with reaction to fire in the specific harmonised product standards to be developed under this mandate.